 - Initial consultation to ensure we can meet your needs.

-- A site visit is organised with one of our qualified technicians with the necessary data collection equipment.
+- A site visit is organised with one of our surveyors with the necessary data collection equipment.

 - All data is then processed via our team located in one of our offices around the Country.

-- All plans or drawings are then independently reviewed via our QA process.
+- All plans, drawings or models are then independently reviewed via our QA process.

 - All deliverables are then created for viewing in PDF, AutoCAD or Revit.

 Read our case study about the benefits of using BIM for Hotel Design and Refurbishment to improve efficiency and reduce costs of construction